printpanda525-eng/panda-3mf-accurate-toolbox/README.md

 </table>

 ---
-### Ignore Artistic Transforms

-This option exports the model using its real physical size, ignoring visual-only transforms applied in Blender.

-Use this if you scaled or rotated an object just for visualization or layout, but want to export it at its original real-world size for 3D printing.

-This does not modify the object in the scene.

----
 ## Recommended Blender Units for 3D Printing

 This addon is designed to work with Blender’s default metric configuration: